Lassa fever

 Insights gained on the diversity of disease symptoms will enhance our understanding of Lassa fever, categorised into mild, moderate or severe cases.
 This information will be crucial in guiding where and how future late-stage vaccine trials are conducted and determining priority groups for receiving the Lassa vaccine once it becomes licensed in the coming years.

-Learn more about the Enable Study
+Learn more about Enable

 group shot of ENABLE researchers outside building all wearing masks